keerthudev180720/gh-actions-for-ci-cd-4039293/ch2_continuous_delivery_workflows/02_03_build_publish_a_container_image/README.md

 - Integration logic runs once and is reused everywhere
-- Delivery workflows stay small and focused on publishing -Sofware packages and container images are only built and pushed after tests pass
+- Delivery workflows stay small and focused on publishing
+- Software packages and container images are only built and pushed after tests pass

 ## References